 When to Apply for Student Loans: Student Loan Deadlines

-If you need a loan for college, you may be wondering whether a private student loan is the right choice for you.
-And, once you’ve made the decision to take out a student loan, you might want to know the differences between federal vs. private student loans and the deadlines associated with each.
+If you need funding for college, you may be wondering whether a student loan is the right choice for you.
+And once you’ve made the decision to take out a student loan, you might want to know the differences between federal vs. private student loans and the deadlines associated with each.

 Keep reading to learn all that information and more, so you can determine how and when to apply for student loans.